flux-framework/flux-core/doc/man1/flux-shell.rst

   Send signal ``signal.signum`` *TIME* seconds before job expiration.

 .. warning::
-  The $FLUX_JOB_TMPDIR is cleaned up when the job ends, is guaranteed to be unique, and is generally on fast local storage such as a *tmpfs*.
+  The directory referenced by :envvar:`FLUX_JOB_TMPDIR` is cleaned up when the job ends, is guaranteed to be unique, and is generally on fast local storage such as a *tmpfs*.
 If a destination is explicitly specified, use the ``global:`` prefix where appropriate to avoid overwhelming a shared file system, and be sure to clean up.

 SHELL INITRC
 ============